 Resilience: the key issue for shallow water data recovery

-When it comes to the imperative of obtaining data from the ocean, our CEO Chris Brooks has written a great introduction to the subject here.
-The conversation doesn’t get that far before the subject of this blog surfaces, that of resilience.
 How can we successfully obtain data from our coastlines, our shallow water, or from data dead zones on shore, when existing methods have resilience issues and prevailing solutions are fraught with their own inherent limitations?

 This blog seeks to explore these issues of resilience and the solutions on offer.
-At CSignum we believe, of course, that our groundbreaking, patented, technology is a superior method of data recovery, via our EM1 modem.
+At CSignum we believe, of course, that our groundbreaking, patented, technology is a superior method of data recovery, via our technology.
 We also believe it’s the ideal partner for existing shallow water data solutions because we’re not here to throw the baby out with the bath water, if you’ll pardon the pun.
 Rather, we believe the opportunities that coastal and shallow water data holds, are so transformative for our greater understanding of our oceans, and for our collective capabilities of how to mitigate our impact on it, that it’s vital we pool our resources to obtain the highest volume and quality we can.
 In addition, it’s also essential that we find resilient solutions that optimise the data – and valuable decision-critical information it can provide – for the industries who work with water, on and offshore, and resilience of data recovery is a key factor in that process.

 Data recovery solutions